GradSkip: Communication-Accelerated Local Gradient Methods with Better Computational Complexity: Introduction

-where communication between the clients and averaging local models $x_1,\dots,x_n$ is encoded as taking the proximal step with respect to $\psi$, i.e., where $\bar{x} \eqdef \frac{1}{n}\sum_{i=1}^n x_i$.
-With this reformulation, \textrm{ProxSkip} method of \citet{Mishchenko2022ProxSkip} performs the proximal (equivalently averaging) step with small probability $p = \frac{1}{\sqrt{\kappa}}$, where $\kappa$ is the condition number of the problem.
-Then the key result of the method for smooth and strongly convex setup is $\cO(\kappa\log\frac{1}{\epsilon})$ iteration complexity with communication rounds to achieve $\epsilon>0$ accuracy.
-Follow-up works extend the method to variance reduced gradient methods \citep{VR-ProxSkip}, randomized application of proximal operator \citep{RandProx}, and accelerated primal-dual algorithms \citep{APDA}.
-Our work was inspired by development of this new generation of local methods, which we detail shortly.
+With this reformulation, \algname{ProxSkip} by \citet{Mishchenko2022ProxSkip} performs the proximal (equivalently averaging) step with small probability $p = \nicefrac{1}{\sqrt{\kappa}}$, where $\kappa$ is the condition number of the problem.
+Then method's key result for smooth, strongly convex setups is $\cO(\kappa\log\nicefrac{1}{\epsilon})$ iteration complexity with $\cO\left(\sqrt{\kappa}\log\nicefrac{1}{\epsilon}\right)$ communication rounds to achieve $\epsilon>0$ accuracy.
+Follow-up works extend the method to variance-reduced gradient methods \citep{VR-ProxSkip}, randomized application of proximal operator \citep{RandProx}, and accelerated primal-dual algorithms \citep{APDA}.
+Our work was inspired by the development of this new generation of local gradient methods, also known as Local Training (LT) methods, which we detail shortly.

-An orthogonal approach utilizes communication compression strategies on the information that is transferred.
-Informally, instead of communicating full precision models infrequently we might communicate compressed version of the local model in each iteration via an application of lossy compression operators.
-Such strategies include sparsification \citep{Alistarh2018:topk,99KFP,WSLCPW}, quantization \citep{qsgd,Sun2019LAG,Wang2021Quantize}, sketching \citep{SEGA2019,safaryan2021smoothness} and low-rank approximation \citep{vogels}.
+An orthogonal approach uses communication compression strategies on the transferred information.
+Informally, instead of communicating full precision models infrequently, we might communicate a compressed version of the local model in each iteration via an application of lossy compression operators.
+Such strategies include sparsification \citep{Alistarh2018:topk,WSLCPW,99KFP}, quantization \citep{qsgd,Sun2019LAG,Wang2021Quantize}, sketching \citep{SEGA2019,safaryan2021smoothness} and low-rank approximation \citep{vogels}.

 Our work contributes to the first approach to handling high communication costs that is less understood in theory and, at the same time, immensely popular in the practice of FL.